The Complete Guide to Water Damage Restoration December 7, 2016 – Posted in: Blog, Industrial

 Proper training in the use of PPE should also be completed, including the fitting and wearing of respirators and the proper use of eye protection.
 They should also be aware of the workplace hazardous materials, as well as the information on applicable Material Safety Data Sheets (MSDS).

-Here are helpful scenarios describing real life situations and what can be involved in the water damage restoration process, depending on the category and classification of the damage severity.
+Here are ful scenarios describing real-life situations and what can be involved in the water damage restoration process, depending on the category and classification of the damage severity.
 They include the steps to be taken and the equipment to be selected and implemented, as well as the safety precautions to be taken.

 Scenario One: Burst Hot Water Tank in a Light Commercial Complex

 This Category 1, Class 1 situation is a routine event in aging complexes that are minimally maintained by the landlord.
 The business, a small woodworking company operating in a steel-frame and low-porosity concrete slab floor facility, opens in the morning to find their 40-gallon hot water tank has ruptured and is discharging potable freshwater.
 The tank is set in a mechanical room constructed of steel studs and gypsum wallboard and approximately 200 gallons of water have flowed onto the floor.
 Most water has been eliminated by the floor drain, but about 1/3 has flowed out to the shop’s sawdust-covered floor.

 - All safety hazards are assessed, including electrical cords or devices that may be standing in water.
 Power supplies to these are cut off.

 - The water shutoff is located and the flow is eliminated.
 A plumber or the landlord is contacted to remove and replace the tank.

 - Further expansion of the water flow is blocked.
 The drain is inspected to make sure it is not obstructed.

 - All wet materials are removed and taken elsewhere to dry or be disposed of.